Families

 Figure 15.
 Two-parent families and fertility

 Data are for the mid-2000s.
-Data source: OECD.
+Data source: OECD Family Database, “SF1.2 Children in families” and “SF2.1 Fertility rates.”

 What does this imply for the United States?
 What, specifically, could move us toward the family revitalization scenario?

 Some recommend restructuring government taxes and benefits to more strongly favor marriage, with a special focus on rewarding marriage among couples with low incomes.
 But improving the financial incentive for marriage was a key aim of the mid-1990s welfare reform, and it hasn’t worked.
-In fact, AFDC-TANF benefit levels have been falling steadily since the 1970s, with no perceptible effect on the decline of marriage among less-educated Americans.13
+In fact, AFDC-TANF benefit levels have been falling steadily since the 1970s, with no perceptible effect on the decline of marriage among less-educated Americans.12

 Another option is intensive marital counseling sessions and support services for vulnerable couples.
 The best evidence here comes from the Healthy Marriages Initiative, which ran from 2005 to 2010.
-A thorough review of the program found no noteworthy beneficial impact.14
+A thorough review of the program found no noteworthy beneficial impact.13

 A third marriage revitalization idea is an advertising and messaging campaign aimed at shifting the culture, perhaps coupled with enhanced dissemination of information.
 Similar campaigns helped reduce smoking and teen births.
 However, marriage is different.
 We have strong evidence that smoking and teen parenthood tend to be bad for the decision maker.
 The evidence is less overwhelming that avoiding or exiting marriage is bad for the person doing so.
 It tends to be harmful for children, but it may or may not be bad for the adults.
 Also, smoking is an activity, whereas marriage is a relationship.
 A partner or spouse who treats you poorly or cheats on you may be less tolerable than a daily routine without cigarettes.

-Focusing on marriage, however well-intentioned, may be misplaced.15 Getting more low-income couples in their teens or early twenties who find themselves pregnant to decide to marry is unlikely to produce many lasting relationships.
+Focusing on marriage, however well-intentioned, may be misplaced.14 Getting more low-income couples in their teens or early twenties who find themselves pregnant to decide to marry is unlikely to produce many lasting relationships.
 The shotgun wedding approach worked half a century ago because marriage was a financial necessity for many women and because women tended to have limited expectation of emotional fulfillment or shared decision making in a relationship.
-This has changed.16 If more couples in that position were to get married these days, there’s a good chance many of them would end up divorced.
+This has changed.15 If more couples in that position were to get married these days, there’s a good chance many of them would end up divorced.

-An alternative approach to family renewal is to try to get more women with limited education to delay childbirth until their mid-to-late twenties, when they are in a better position financially and have had time to find a desirable partner.17 One way to achieve that is via increased educational attainment.
-At the moment, many women with little education view their prospects in work as so dim that they are eager to move quickly to what they perceive as the other key source of fulfillment in life: having a child.18 More schooling will improve their opportunity for a decent-paying, fulfilling job and thereby heighten the influence of employment in their calculations about when to have children.
+There are three principal strategies for achieving this.
+The first is increased educational attainment.
+At the moment, many women with little education view their prospects in work as so dim that they are eager to move quickly to what they perceive as the other key source of fulfillment in life: having a child.17 More schooling will improve their opportunity for a decent-paying, fulfilling job and thereby heighten the influence of employment in their calculations about when to have children.

 Figure 16.
 Teen births